Angioplasty and stent placement - carotid artery - discharge

 - If your incision bleeds or swells, lie down and put pressure on it for 30 minutes.
 If the bleeding or swelling does not stop or gets worse, call your doctor and return to the hospital.
-Or, go to the closest emergency room, or call 911 right away.
-If bleeding or swelling are severe even before 30 minutes have passed, call 911 right away.
+Or, go to the closest emergency room, or call 911 or the local emergency number right away.
+If bleeding or swelling are severe even before 30 minutes have passed, call 911 or the local emergency number right away.
 DO NOT delay.

 Having carotid artery surgery does not cure the cause of the blockage in your arteries.
 Your arteries may become narrow again.
 To lower your chances of this happening:

 - Eat healthy foods, exercise (if your provider advises you to), stop smoking (if you smoke), and reduce your stress level.
 Do not drink alcohol in excess.

 - Take medicine to help lower your cholesterol if your provider prescribes it.